Mindanao bleeding-heart: Conservation status

 The main threats to the Mindanao bleeding-heart are deforestation and overhunting for food and for the pet trade.
 The status of the species is not sufficiently known for a definite assessment.
 Initially listed as being of least concern in 1988, it was subsequently uplisted to vulnerable in 1994, and further to endangered in 2000.
 With its exact rate of decline still unresolved, it was downlisted to vulnerable in the 2007 IUCN Red List with the population estimated at 1,000 to 2,499 mature individuals remaining.

 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.
-Forest cover was estimated at just 29% on Mindanao, and as little as 433 km^{2} of old-growth dipterocarp forest remained on Samar and Leyte.
+Forest cover was estimated at just 29% on Mindanao, and as little as of old-growth dipterocarp forest remained on Samar and Leyte.
 These figures are continuing to decline thanks to continued deforestation.

 Conservation actions proposed include to survey in remaining tracts of suitable habitat and areas with historical records, particularly on Samar and Leyte.
 Continue to advocate the effective protection of key sites and potential habitat.
 Propose remaining forests found to support the species for establishment as protected areas.
 Promote more effective enforcement of laws relating to hunting and trapping.